-Our lead therapeutic development programs are based on the development of a ZFP TF that has been engineered to activate a patient's own vascular endothelial growth factor-A (VEGF-A) gene.
+Our lead therapeutic development programs are based on the development of a ZFP TF that has been engineered to activate a patient's own VEGF-A gene.
 VEGF-A has been demonstrated to have both angiogenic and direct neuroproliferative, neuroregenerative and neuroprotective properties.
 The VEGF-A gene encodes multiple forms (isoforms) of the VEGF-A protein which exhibit slightly different properties and bind to different VEGF-A receptors.
 It is believed that all of these isoforms are required to be present in specific ratios to achieve a full biological effect.
 We believe that this differentiates Sangamo's approach.
 We are developing formulations of this VEGF-activating ZFP TF, also called SB-509, for the following conditions: diabetic neuropathy and ALS (see Table 1) and are evaluating the ZFP Therapeutic in several ongoing clinical trials.
 We are also evaluating the VEGF ZFP TF in preclinical animal studies in spinal cord injury, traumatic brain injury and stroke.

-Product Candidate Targeted Indication Stage of Development Protocol Milestones SB-509 Diabetic Neuropathy: mild to moderate Phase 1 SB-509-401 Completed.
-Diabetic Neuropathy: mild to moderate Phase 2 SB-509-601 Subject enrollment complete.
-No differences between SB-509 and placebo treated subjects were observed in the top line data.
-Further analysis ongoing, data in 2009.
-Diabetic Neuropathy: moderate to severe Phase 2 SB-509-701A and B Enrollment of first treatment group completed (Part A).
-Trial expanded to include second treatment group (Part B).
-Expect to present data from Part A and complete enrollment of Part B in 2009.
-Stem cell mobilization: mild to moderate DN Phase 2 SB-509-703 Enrollment completed.
-Expect to present data in 2009.
+Product Candidate Targeted Indication Stage of Development Protocol Milestones SB-509 Diabetic Neuropathy: moderately severe Phase 2b SB-509-901 Trial initiated January 2010.
+Diabetic Neuropathy: mild to moderate Phase 2 SB-509-601 Subject enrollment completed.
+Topline data demonstrate direct neuroregenerative effect with statistically significant (p value=0.02) increase in small unmyelinated nerve fibers in the skin but no differences between SB-509 and placebo treated subjects observed in measures of neurologic function such as nerve conduction velocity and neurologic exam.
+Diabetic Neuropathy: severe Phase 2 SB-509-701A and B Enrollment completed.
+Expect data in 2010.
 Amyotrophic Lateral Sclerosis Phase 2 SB-509-801 Study initiated in 2008.
-Expect to complete enrollment and treatment in 2009.
+Enrollment and treatment completed.
+Expect data in 2010.